Eastern Suburbs & Illawarra Line: Trains

 A steam service stands at Hurstville c.
 1910.
 This was typical of the services on the line before the introduction of electric services.

 In addition to Eastern Suburbs & Illawarra Line trains, the Illawarra railway line carries interurban and freight traffic.
 The Cronulla branch line and the Eastern Suburbs Railway are exclusively used by passenger trains.

 Historically, passenger services were provided to the Sydney Central by steam locomotives.
 The first services to Hurstville were run by steam locomotives of the Q.158 and R.285 classes.
 When the City Underground opened to St James in 1926, a new electric service was provided to run there.
 From the time when the line to the Royal National Park was electrified, passengers received a steam train service at first, then when this became expensive, it was replaced by a rail motor service.
 This arrangement continued until the line was electrified to Waterfall, and the Eastern Suburbs Line was opened.
 In 1979, the Eastern Suburbs Line being the first line to only use S set double-decker rolling stock.
 The current running operations for passenger services have remained generally unchanged since 1981 with the integration of the Illawarra line and the Eastern Suburbs Railway.
 Suburban services utilise Erskineville Junction and proceed to Central and Bondi Junction.

-The last S sets were withdrawn from Mortdale Maintenance Depot in March 2013; all services now provided by Tangara and OSCAR sets (as the infrastructure and electrical requirements of newer models are incompatible with the line).
+The last S sets were withdrawn from Mortdale Maintenance Depot in March 2013; all services now mostly provided by Tangara sets with occasionally OSCAR sets (as the infrastructure and electrical requirements of newer models are incompatible with the line).
 Trains typically operate with 12 services per hour in peak, six services per hour in off-peak, and four to six services per hour on weekends and public holidays.